Forcing as a computational process: Introduction

-We remark here that in this context the \emph{$\Delta_0$-diagram of $M$} refers to the set of formulae true in $M$ that are $\Delta_0$ in the \Levy{} hierarchy.
-In this hierarchy, the standard one used within set theory, $\Delta_0$-formulae are those whose only quantifiers are bounded by sets, that is, of the form $\exists x \in y$ or $\forall x \in y$.
-This differs from $\Delta_0$ in the arithmetical hierarchy, whose formulae's quantifiers are only those bounded by the order relation on $\omega$, that is of the form $\exists x < y$ or $\forall x < y$.
-In Section~\ref{Section.Atomic-diagram-knows-little} we will show that very little can be computed from the atomic diagram for a model of set theory.
-From the diagram we are not even able to compute relations as simple as $x \subseteq y$.
+In order to avoid a possible confusion, let us emphasize that in this article we use the term $\Delta_0$-diagram to refer to the set of formulae true in the model that are $\Delta_0$ in the \Levy{} hierarchy, rather than the arithmetical hierarchy; and similarly with higher levels of the hierarchy.
+When we write, say, $\Sigma_n$ without further elaboration, we will always intend $\Sigma_n$ in the \Levy{} hierarchy.
+In this hierarchy, which is standard in set theory, the $\Delta_0$-formulae are those whose quantifiers are bounded by sets, that is, of the form $\exists x \in y$ or $\forall x \in y$.
+This differs from $\Delta_0$ in the arithmetical hierarchy, whose formulae have quantifiers bounded by the order relation on $\omega$, that is, of the form $\exists x < y$ or $\forall x < y$.
+In Section~\ref{Section.Atomic-diagram-knows-little} we will show that very little can be computed from the atomic diagram of a model of set theory.
+From the atomic diagram we are not able even to compute relations as simple as $x \subseteq y$.
 We view this as evidence that for the computable structure theory of set theory the \Levy{} $\Delta_0$-diagram is an appropriate choice of the basic information to be used.
-The usual signature of set theory---just equality and the membership relation---is too spartan to say anything of use.
-In Section~\ref{Section.The-Levy-Diagram} we introduce an expansion of the signature for set theory which captures the strength of the \Levy{} $\Delta_0$-diagram.
-We show that the $\Sigma_n$-formulae in the \Levy{} hierarchy are precisely those that are $\Sigma_n$ in the arithmetical hierarchy with the expanded signature.
+The usual signature of set theory---just equality and the membership relation---is too spartan to say much of use.
+In Section~\ref{Section.The-Levy-Diagram} we introduce an expansion of the signature for set theory, which captures the strength of the \Levy{} $\Delta_0$-diagram.
+We show that the $\Sigma_n$-formulae in the \Levy{} hierarchy are precisely those that are arithmetically $\Sigma_n$ with that expanded signature.
+That is, when using the fuller signature the distinction between the two hierarchies disappears.

 We end the paper, in Sections~\ref{sec:functoriality} and \ref{Section.Non-functoriality}, by investigating how much information is required to make the process of computing $M[G]$ from $M$ functorial.
 Without significant detail about the dense subsets of $\P$, it will not be so.
 Recall that a \emph{presentation} of a countable structure $M$ is simply a structure isomorphic to $M$ whose domain is $\omega$.
 The following theorem emphasizes the importance of not conflating the isomorphism type of $M$ with a specific presentation of $M$.